Characters of the Marvel Cinematic Universe: M–Z: Ying Nan

-Ying Nan (portrayed by Michelle Yeoh) is a guardian of Ta Lo, Shang-Chi and Xialing's aunt, and Li's sister.
+Ying Nan (portrayed by Michelle Yeoh) is a guardian of Ta Lo, Li's sister, and Shang-Chi and Xialing's aunt.
 Nan gives her nephew and niece suits of armor crafted from dragon scales and mentors Shang-Chi in the fighting style of Ta Lo.
 Nan leads the defense of Ta Lo against the Ten Rings and later the Dweller-in-Darkness.